lbo462/course-notes/arm/arm.md

 But what if the recipient has his phone off ?

-There exists a SMS center, connected to the out gateway which holds your SMS for a certain amount of time which depends on the country laws.
+There exists a **SMS center**, connected to the out gateway which holds your SMS for a certain amount of time which depends on the country laws.

 Two protocols are in play : **CP** (*Connection Protocol*) and **RP** (*Relay Protocol*).
 The CP is handled on your CN side while the RP is handled on your recipient CN side.